Paul Allen (sports commentator)

-Paul Allen (born January 6, 1966) is a sports commentator who has called play-by-play for the Minnesota Vikings since 2002.
+Paul Allen (born January 6, 1966) is an American sports commentator who has called play-by-play for the Minnesota Vikings since 2002.
 He is the voice of the Minnesota Vikings Radio Network and for horse racing at Canterbury Park.
 Allen has worked for Twin Cities radio station KFXN, where he currently hosts a morning sports radio show, since 1998.

 Biography

-Allen previously called horse races at different locations throughout the United States until he came to Canterbury Park in Shakopee, Minnesota in 1995.
-Allen was both criticized and praised by Vikings fans for "ripping" into Brett Favre after he threw an interception in the 2009 NFC Championship game against the New Orleans Saints that ultimately kept them out of Super Bowl XLIV.
+Allen was born in Washington, D.C., and took an interest in announcing from listening to Howard Cosell on Monday Night Football.
+After his parents divorced, he and his mother moved to Los Angeles in 1979.
+He attended Pasadena City College, where he was the editor-in-chief of the school newspaper, then wrote for the Pasadena Star-News and USA Today before he "got fed up with newspapers."
+He called horse races at different locations throughout the United States until he came to Canterbury Park in Shakopee, Minnesota in 1995.

-Allen is a devout Christian and does a podcast called Faith and Goal.
-He also speaks at churches and leads chapels every summer at the Dean Kutz Memorial Chapel on the property of Canterbury Park.
+In 2002, a year after unsuccessfully auditioning for the role, he became the Vikings' play-by-play announcer.